TheComputerLiterates/website/README.md

 #### Android API
 The Android API sends and receives JSON objects.
 The API Routes section will display the route and what to send (shown as a JSON objects but will be form-data).
+Any more variables than the required that are sent will be ignored.

 There are two basic formats for all returns:
 ```javascript